openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-sendablePhotoAccessHelper.md

 release(): Promise&lt;void&gt;

 Releases this **PhotoAccessHelper** instance.
 This API uses a promise to return the result.

-Call this API when the **PhotoAccessHelper** instance is no longer required.
+Call this API when the APIs of the **PhotoAccessHelper** instance are no longer used.

 **System capability**: SystemCapability.FileManagement.PhotoAccessHelper.Core